Onalaska High School (Wisconsin): Performing arts

 OHS has two competitive show choirs, the higher-level Hilltoppers and lower-level Express.
 The Hilltoppers have been a top show choir in the nation for three decades, winning a competition in Wisconsin Dells, Wisconsin in 1984.
+From 1985 - 2006, led by Paul Gulsvig, the Hilltoppers competed in 140 competitions, won grand championships in 16 cities and 7 states, won national championships in 2004 and 2006, and made the finals in all but two of the competitions in the 21-year period.

-They continue to be a major force, winning six grand championships, best band, and best vocals awards in their 2020 season with their show themed after the Netflix TV series The Umbrella Academy.
-OHS also hosts its own competition, which is noted for being one of the toughest in the Midwest and attracts schools from Wisconsin, Minnesota and Iowa.
+They continue to be a major force, ranking 2nd in the nation, winning six grand championships, best band, and best vocals awards in their 2020 season with their show themed after the Netflix TV series The Umbrella Academy.
+OHS also hosts its own annual competition, the Onalaska Show Choir Classic, which started in 1987.
+It is noted for being one of the toughest competitions in the Midwest and attracts schools from Wisconsin, Minnesota and Iowa.